M155K4R4/CostOptimiser/README.md

-# Cost_Optimisation_across_channels
+# Optimising cost to maximize total revenue

-# This is a code store for project in which the objective was to maximise the revenue by suggesting the optimum cost value for different marketing channels.
+This is a code store for a project in which the objective was to maximise the revenue by suggesting the optimum cost value for different marketing channels.

-# Scipy optimize mudule's minimize and least_squares functions were used
+Scipy optimize mudule's minimize and least_squares functions were used